 An ideal oil for most purposes is one that maintains a constant viscosity throughout temperature changes.
-The importance of the V.I. can be shown easily by considering automotive lubricants.
-An oil having a high V.I. resists excessive thickening when the engine is cold and, consequently, promotes rapid starting and prompt circulation; it resists excessive thinning when the motor is hot and thus provides full lubrication and prevents excessive oil consumption.
+The importance of the VI can be shown easily by considering automotive lubricants.
+An oil with a high VI resists excessive thickening when the engine is cold, consequently promoting rapid starting and prompt circulation.
+It also resists excessive thinning when the motor is hot, thus providing full lubrication and preventing excessive oil consumption.

-Another example of the importance of the V.I. is the need for a high V.I. hydraulic oil for military aircraft, since hydraulic control systems may be exposed to temperatures ranging from below -65°F at high altitudes to over 100°F on the ground.
-For the proper operation of the hydraulic control system, the hydraulic fluid must have a sufficiently high V.I. to perform its functions at the extremes of the expected temperature range.
+Another example of the importance of the VI is the need for a high-VI hydraulic oil for military aircraft because hydraulic control systems may be exposed to temperatures ranging from below -65 °F at high altitudes to over 100 °F on the ground.
+For the proper operation of the hydraulic control system, the hydraulic fluid must have a sufficiently high VI to perform its functions at the extremes of the expected temperature range.

-Liquids with a high viscosity have a greater resistance to heat than low viscosity liquids which have been derived from the same source.
+Liquids with a high viscosity have a greater resistance to heat than low-viscosity liquids, which have been derived from the same source.
 The average hydraulic liquid has a relatively low viscosity.
 Fortunately, there is a wide choice of liquids available for use in the viscosity range required of hydraulic liquids.

-The V.I. of an oil may be determined if its viscosity at any two temperatures is known.
-Tables, based on a large number of tests, are issued by the American Society for Testing and Materials (ASTM).
-These tables permit calculation of the V.I. from known viscosities.
+The VI of an oil may be determined if its viscosity at any two temperatures is known.
+The American Society for Testing and Materials (ASTM) issues tables that are based on a large number of tests.
+These tables permit calculation of the VI from known viscosities.

-LUBRICATING POWER
+LUBRICATING CHARACTERISTICS

 If motion takes place between surfaces in contact, friction tends to oppose the motion.
-When pressure forces the liquid of a hydraulic system between the surfaces of moving parts, the liquid spreads out into a thin film which enables the parts to move more freely.
+When pressure forces the liquid of a hydraulic system between the surfaces of moving parts, the liquid spreads out into a thin film, which enables the parts to move more freely.
 Different liquids, including oils, vary greatly not only in their lubricating ability but also in film strength.
 Film strength is the capability of a liquid to resist being wiped or squeezed out from between the surfaces when spread out in an extremely thin layer.
-A liquid will no longer lubricate if the film breaks down, since the motion of part against part wipes the metal clean of liquid.
+A liquid will no longer lubricate if the film breaks down because the motion of part against part wipes the metal clean of liquid.